This winter, stay home, save lives and learn a new hobby while you’re at it!

-What better hobby than one you can get healthy doing?
+What better hobby than the one you can get healthy doing?
 Working out is a great way to get fit, relieve stress, and boost your endorphins.

 If you are a subject matter expert looking to connect with others in your community, starting a blog or vlog (video log) might be a great hobby for you.
-Not only does this hobby keep you busy, it could be a way to really help people learn or help themselves.
+Not only does this hobby keep you busy, but it could also be a way to really help people learn or help themselves.
 With some success, you may even turn this into a source of income by getting sponsors.

 DIY Home Improvements

-Maybe you’ve been wanting to redo you master bath, but don’t want to or can’t afford to do it.
-Why not learn some new trick and techniques and add some DIY upgrades yourself?
+Maybe you’ve been wanting to redo your master bath, but don’t want to or can’t afford to do it.
+Why not learn some new tricks and techniques and add some DIY upgrades yourself?
 Your efforts will likely even increase the value of your home, potentially earning you income down the road.
 Either way, a change of scenery can really improve one’s mental state, especially when most of us are spending increasingly more time at home these days.

 Learn a Language